redbadger/website-honestly/README.md

 The Zeplin designs are based on a grid layout.
 The grid is made up of columns and gutters.
 You can turn this on in Zeplin by flicking the Grid switch in the right hand panel.
-Here’s an example of the large screen design for the `Q and A` slice with the Grid switched on.
+Here’s an example of the large screen design for the "Q and A" slice with the Grid switched on.
 The grid is made up of 12 columns and 24 gutters (each column has a gutter to its left and right).
 The width of a gutter is 10px.
 The width of a column is not fixed but changes as the screen resizes.